Master of Commerce

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

-The MCom take 12–18 months full-time or 18–36 months part-time to complete.
-Enrolment is normally full-time unless the Dean of Business approves part-time study.
+The MCom take 12–18 months full-time, or 18–36 months part-time to complete.
+Enrolment is normally full-time unless you are approved for part-time study.

 Major subjects for the Master of Commerce are: